Apply for a Birth Certificate

 When you apply online you need to pay the fee by credit card (Visa, MasterCard or American Express) or Interac® Online.

 You can use the Birth Certificate Application Form (PDF 78 kB) if you’re unable to apply online.
 Send your completed application, supporting documents and payment by mail or fax.
-Or visit Vital Statistics or drop them off at Access Nova Scotia.
+Or contact Vital Statistics to book an appointment.